 (…existing texts…)

-Multicast-group address: A medium access control (MAC) address associated by higher level convention with a group of logically related stations (STAs) or non-access point (non-AP) multi-link devices (MLDs).
-The group of STAs is referred to a multicast group.
+Multicast group address: A medium access control (MAC) address associated by higher level convention with a group of logically related stations (STAs) or non-access point (non-AP) multi-link devices (MLDs).
+The group of STAs or non-AP MLDs is referred to as a multicast group. (#22321)

 (…existing texts…)